blairmacintyre/blairmacintyre.github.com/_posts/2018-06-25-ar-property-rights.md

 The question of user choice and explicit action weighs heavily here, to me.

-## I'm not a Lawyer

-I'm not claiming these arguments are valid under any legal jurisdiction or set of precedents.
+## As the Saying Goes, "I'm no Lawyer..."

+I'm not claiming these arguments are based on any particular legal framework or precedents, or are watertight under any legal jurisdiction.
+I've read some legal views on these issues (and the Slate article references a few of them), and haven't found any particularly compelling.
+Rather, these are based on my views of fair use, privacy and free speech.

+I'd love to hear what others think about all this, it's going to be a big topic in the coming years.